nih-cfde/c2m2/README.md

 The published-documentation repo checks hourly for changes to the master branch of this repository.
 If it finds changes, it also automatically:

-- makes a branch called update-specsdocs with the changes
+- makes a branch called update-c2m2 with the changes
 - makes a PR to merge that branch into stable
 - runs a series of build checks